 Using your Bleat

 The first rule to using a bleat call is to be believable.
 Don’t just blow into the bleat with all your might.
-Instead use it strategically, if you want to draw in a buck, go ahead and give a doe call.
+Instead, use it strategically, if you want to draw in a buck, go ahead and give a doe call.
 Just make sure it’s breeding time.

 Also, use the bleat conservatively.
-When hunters enter an untouched hunting grounds, they notice these bleats were working wonders.
+When hunters enter untouched hunting grounds, they notice these bleats were working wonders.
 Not too long after that, the deer stopped responding.
-Deer are unbelievably responsive animals, and they’ll quickly learn to tell the difference between a fellow deer, and a human pretending to be one.
+Deer are unbelievably responsive animals, and they’ll quickly learn to tell the difference between a fallow deer, and a human pretending to be one.

 Antlers are another great way to attract deer to you — specifically bucks.
 These tools are used to mimic fights between bucks and are a phenomenal way to draw in other bucks.
 Like school yard kids running to watch a fight on the playground, deer will come running to spectate.
 This technique is called rattling.